Researchers propose AI for detecting fraudulent crowdfunding campaigns

-Crowdfunding has become the de facto way to support peoples’ ventures and philanthropic efforts.
-But as crowdfunding platforms have risen to prominence, they’ve also attracted malicious actors seeking to take advantage of unsuspecting donors.
+Crowdfunding has become the de facto way to support individual ventures and philanthropic efforts.
+But as crowdfunding platforms have risen to prominence, they’ve also attracted malicious actors who take advantage of unsuspecting donors.
 Last August, a report from the Verge investigated the Dragonfly Futurefön, a decade-long fraud operation that cost victims nearly $6 million and caught the attention of the FBI.
 Two years ago, the U.S. Federal Trade Commission announced it was looking into a campaign for a Wi-Fi-enabled, battery-powered backpack that disappeared with more than $700,000.

-GoFundMe previously said fraudulent campaigns make up less than 0.1% of all those on its platform, but with millions of new projects launching each year, bad actors are bound to avoid detection.
+GoFundMe previously said fraudulent campaigns make up less than 0.1% of all those on its platform, but with millions of new projects launching each year, many bad actors are able to avoid detection.
 To help catch them, researchers at the University College London, Telefonica Research, and the London School of economics devised an AI system that takes into account textual and image-based features to classify fraudulent crowdfunding behavior at the moment of publication.
-They claim it’s up to 90.14% accurate at distinguishing between fraudulent and legitimate crowdfunding behavior even without any user or donation activity.
+They claim it’s up to 90.14% accurate at distinguishing between fraudulent and legitimate crowdfunding behavior, even without any user or donation activity.

 While two of the largest crowdfunding platforms on the web — GoFundMe and Kickstarter — employ forms of automation to spot potential fraud, neither claims to take the AI-driven approach advocated by the study coauthors.
-A spokesperson for GoFundMe told VentureBeat the company relies on the “dedicated experts” in its trust and safety team who use technology “on par with the financial industry” and community reports to spot fraudulent campaigns.
+A spokesperson for GoFundMe told VentureBeat the company relies on the “dedicated experts” on its trust and safety team, who use technology “on par with the financial industry” and community reports to spot fraudulent campaigns.
 To do this, they look at things like:

 - Whether the campaign abides by the terms of service